Trump Furious Over Michael Cohen FBI Raid, Spending All His Time Eating And Watching TV, ‘Newsweek’ Reports

 The exact connection between Trump and Cohen’s FBI raid is not entirely clear.
 Some reports, including one from Vanity Fair, speculated that Special Counsel Robert Mueller may be trying to flip Cohen to testify against Trump, but there have been no reports indicating that is the case.

 This is not the first report to suggest that Donald Trump spends an inordinate amount of his time in the White House eating and watching television.
-A previous report from The New York Times claimed that Trump is obsessed with television, and even ordered that a 60-inch flat screen television be installed in the White House dining room.
+A previous report from the New York Times claimed that Trump is obsessed with television, and even ordered that a 60-inch flat screen television be installed in the White House dining room.
 The report cited White House sources who claimed that Trump spent up to eight hours a day watching television and eating fast food.

 As Cohen faces an FBI investigation, there are increasing questions around the payment to Stormy Daniels and whether the payment to her constituted an illegal campaign contribution.
 A previous report found that in five days after Cohen’s $130,000 payment to Daniels, Trump’s company billed his campaign a series of transactions that added up to exactly $129,999.72.
 Trump has denied knowing anything about the payment, referring any questions to Cohen.